Skip to content

 1970’s: Night Pilgrimage

-Up until 1973, pilgrimages would take place at night, after sunset.
-Since 1973 it has been completed during the day which is a much safer way of climbing the mountain.
+Up until 1973, pilgrimages took place at night, after sunset.
+Since then, they have been completed during the day, which is a much safer way of climbing the mountain.

 1980’s: Gold Discovered at Croagh Patrick

-During the 1980’s a seam of gold was discovered at Cruach Phádraig It was estimated that 300,000 troy oz of gold worth over €360 million potentially lay in the area.
-Mayo county council ultimately decided against mining to preserve the mountain.
+During the 1980s, a seam of gold was discovered at Cruach Phádraig.
+It was estimated that 300,000 troy oz of gold worth over €360 million potentially lay in the area.
+However, Mayo County Council ultimately decided against mining to preserve the mountain.

 During the Bronze Age, gold was plentiful in Ireland.
-Infact, it was believed that the areas surrounding Croagh Patrick, including Clew bay were considered the ‘Gold Coast of Ireland’.
-This beautiful and precious metal would have surely contributed to the idea that the mountain was a very special place.
+It was believed that the areas surrounding Croagh Patrick, including Clew Bay, were considered the ‘Gold Coast of Ireland’.
+This beautiful and precious metal would have undoubtedly contributed to the idea that the mountain was a special place.

 Reek Sunday

-Reek Sunday is the last Sunday in July and the day upon which many pilgrims climb the mountain.
-The seven days leading up to the last Sunday are also known as Reek Week.
+Reek Sunday is the last Sunday in July when many pilgrims climb the mountain.
+The seven days leading up to the previous Sunday are also known as Reek Week.

 Anywhere from 15,000 to 30,000 people may climb mass on Reek Sunday.
-This large difference greatly depends on the weather conditions.
+This significant difference dramatically depends on the weather conditions.

 Why is Croagh Patrick known as the Reek?